cambridge-cares/TheWorldAvatar/Agents/MackayCalculatorAgent/readme.md

 ##MacKay Calculator Agent
 This agent is designed to provide access to the controls and outputs (I/O) of the Singapore MacKay Carbon Calculator model which is originally in Excel format.
-The agent interacts with the worldavatar knowledge graph with APIs to automatically update the calculator with values from the KG in real time.
+A React web interface is additionally provided to interact with the Singapore MacKay Calculator and view the model outputs.
+The agent is designed to be used with [MacKay Data Agent] to provide an update functionality.
+If user requests an update, a list of mapped entries in the model will be automatically updated with corresponding Timeseries data ([OntoTimeSeries]) in the TWA KG.
+[MacKay Data Agent] is required for the management of the automatic initiation and updates of these Timeseries.
+Otherwise, the Calculator Model will not be updated with up-to-date data.

-A React web interface is additionally provided to interact with the Singapore MacKay Calculator.
+MacKay Calculator Model requires many timeseries data and (their forecasts) as inputs to run.
+These data will change over time.
+Consequently, updating the Calculator Model after a period of time previously requires laborious manual modifications.
+With our agents operating on the dynamic TWA KG, this update is done automatically.